-The S54 exhaust hub is a very common failure point and should be checked every 60k miles.
+The S54 exhaust cam hub is a very common failure point and should be checked every 60k miles.
 The 2 tabs on the hub are prone to breaking off, causing vanos faults and misfires (best case) to engine failure if the one of the tabs falls into the timing chain.
 In some cases only one tab will fail, which can go unnoticed for a long period of time until the 2nd tab fails, so it's important to visually check the tabs every couple of years.
-We offer a brand new factory replacement hub that has been cryogenically treated to improve strength by 30% over stock.
-Cryo-treating is a very involved process which strengthens the metal by cycling the temperature below freezing, then heat treating the part.
+We offer both a brand new factory replacement "Cryo" hub that has been cryogenically treated to improve strength by 30% over stock, or a machined and modified refurbished "D300" hub.
+Both hubs are equally strong and we have had ZERO reported failures with either hub.

 The vanos also uses 4 solenoids which are attached to the bottom of the unit in a non-rebuildable aluminum case.
 These solenoids are very sensitive to oil pressure and can easily become clogged or damaged over time due to contaminates in the oil.
 Generally this will cause a fault code relating to the vanos and either intake or exhaust timing problems.
 We highly recommend changing the oil every 3500 miles and only using the BMW 10w60 High Performance oil to prolong the life of the vanos.
 For the most reliable results we always recommend using NEW factory solenoids over refurbished solenoids.
 New solenoids will easily last 80-100K miles when the oil is changed regularly.

 Typically the S54 vanos does not exhibit the common diesel rattle noise under normal operation.
 If you notice that your engine has suddenly become noisy we recommend that the car not be driven any more than necessary until the source of the noise can be determined by removing the valve cover to check all 12 mounting bolts holding each cam gear to the camshaft.
 These bolts are known to loosen up over time and if left unchecked can fail without warning.
 In some cases this can cause valve-to-piston interference severely damaging the engine.